ChQf/ChQf.github.io/_pages/about.md

 ## News
 * Jul.
 2025, Submission: a paper (corresponding author) was submitted to *Applied Energy*.
 * Jul.
-2025, **ESI Highly Cited Papers**: my two paper in IEEE Transactions on Power Systems (corresponding author) and CSEE Journal of Power and Energy Systems (first-author).
+2025, **ESI Highly Cited Papers**: my two paper in *IEEE Transactions on Power Systems* (corresponding author) and *CSEE Journal of Power and Energy Systems* (first-author).
 * Jul.
 2025, **I successfully defended my Ph.D. thesis titled "Stability Risk Analysis in Low-carbon Power Systems" (Grade: Excellent)**.
-Greatly thanks for my supervisor Prof. Siqi BU.
+Greatly thanks to my supervisor Prof. Siqi BU.
 * Mar.
 2025, Submission: a paper (first-author) was submitted to *IEEE Transactions on Smart Grid*.
 * Feb.
 2025, Submission: a paper (corresponding author) was submitted to *Expert Systems with Applications*.
 * Nov.
 2024, Acceptance: a paper (first-author) was accepted by *IEEE Transactions on Power Systems*.